front-end-intermediate/ExpressJSReact-retired/readme.md

 We could run the client and server in a separate terminal tabs but we want an integrated application for deployment.

-cd into the top level of the project and Install [concurrently](https://www.npmjs.com/package/concurrently) as a dev dependency:
+cd into the top level of the project (`cd ..`) and Install [concurrently](https://www.npmjs.com/package/concurrently) as a dev dependency:

 `npm i -D concurrently`